tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 relevant is the fact that **"over half the population use the internet, less than half shop online, making the market opportunity average"** [1].
-This, together with the informal economy, severely affects the e-commerce market, which leads us to focus on market research to validate niche, active products and services with concurrent consumers.
+This, together with the informal economy, severely affects the e-commerce market, which leads us to **focus on market research to validate niche, active products and services with concurrent consumers**.

 General-purpose businesses are saturated here in SPS if that helps.